1966 flood of the Arno: Books and records

 Priorities were established during the process of conserving damaged books and records, the most critical of which became the retrieval of materials from flooded rooms.
 After they were rescued, books and records were typically washed and disinfected.
 In certain cases, bindings were cut and sheets treated individually.
 Following a thorough cleansing, the materials were then dried in Florentine libraries, space permitting, or at locations outside of the city, such as tobacco kilns and granaries.
 In some circumstances, large numbers of books were covered with sawdust, as a means of drawing out moisture.
 When not washed prior to drying, dried mud was then scraped off the exterior of the books.

 One or both of two drying techniques was applied: interleaving by hand and/or drying with the aid of domestic heaters or other mechanical equipment.
 Interleaving involved the placement of blotting papers within the text-block of a book and replacing them once they were fully soaked; a variety of papers were used, including mimeograph paper and green blotting paper (the latter of which ultimately caused more damage).
 In kilns, the humidity level was slowly lowered from ninety to forty percent.
 If deemed necessary, bindings were removed and dried separately.
 Removed pages were hung out to dry on an apparatus similar to a clothes line.

 Fearing the spread of mold, workers completed these tasks with the greatest speed possible.
 After they were disinfected and dried, the items were then reassembled, restored and, if necessary, rebound.
 Card catalogs and in some cases, the actual books and documents were reproduced by reprinting on early presses, photocopying, or copying by hand.

 The National Library Centers of Florence: a case study

 Initially the transportation of large numbers of books to other institutes (to repair and rebind) was considered, but decided against on logistical grounds.
+British book conservator Anthony Cains was appointed Technical Director of Conservation for the library in 1967 and remained for six years, supervising recovery efforts.
 Within six months of the flood, the National Library of Florence had 144 workers on hand: three binders, eight binder trainees, two librarians, forty-two workmen, eighty-one student volunteers and eight other library staff members.

 Together they devised a logical and efficient method of book repair, involving nine separate and clearly defined steps: